 All parents (Nursery to Year 6) in receipt of the following must complete the forms available from the school office if you get 1 of the following:

 For 2018/19, we received a total of £85800

 While the additional support we provide to pupils costs significantly more than this, we welcome this funding.

 As a school we are committed to raising the achievement for pupils who are eligible for Pupil Premium and understand that many of these pupils must make accelerated progress compared to non-eligible pupils to achieve this.
 We, as a school, are able to determine how best to use the Pupil Premium grant to support pupils and raise education attainment; we create an overall package of support aimed to tackle a range of barriers as specified in the PP spending plan attached.

 Monitoring pupil progress and attainment

 The school rigorously monitors and evaluates the impact of Pupil Premium funding.
 Tracking of progress over time is essential so that we can quickly identify need and develop strategies and interventions to accelerate progress.
-We monitor groups of children and have introduced the use of PIXL to better target support for KS2.
-The data we collect is consistently used during pupil progress meetings which take place termly.
+The data we collect is consistently used during pupil progress meetings which take place half termly.

 In order to plan how we spend the Pupil Premium Grant, we have analysed the impact of Pupil Premium funding last year (see below) to identify strengths and areas for development for each year group based on end of year outcomes and have drawn on research evidence (such as the Sutton Trust toolkit) and evidence from experience to allocate the funding to activities that are most likely to have an impact on improving achievement.